 The Toothbrush Test is a simple idea that you should aim to be happy in your own eyes, at the start and end of each day, as you brush your teeth.
-Don't worry about what society things, and other people's judgements.
+Don't worry about what 'society' thinks, and other people's judgements.
 Your "self assessment" is the ultimate test.

 To change the world - start with yourself | Richard Lucas | TEDxTarnow